savvas-papaioannou/GLIMPSE/WP3/Estimation-Planning-Guidance/README.md

 # Multi-Castaway Tracking and Following using an Autonomous Agent
-### This repository contains MATLAB code for implementing a multi-target tracking and following system using a single agent and optimization via the Gurobi solver.
+### This repository contains MATLAB code for implementing a multi-target tracking and following system using UAV agents and optimization via the Gurobi solver.
 The goal of the system is to have the agent follow all targets while maintaining the lowest uncertainty of each target's location

 ## Getting Started
 ### Prerequisites